Home Every Picture Tells a Story Leaving Taos [Flashfiction]

-Leaving Taos [Fiction]
+Leaving Taos [Flashfiction]

 “Excellent.
 Loved the twist.
 You paint characters so well and with so few words, too.” –Vicki Tyley